 INNOVATIVE TECHNOLOGIES, RELIABLE RESULTS

-At ASM, we have been leaders in wafer processing technology for nearly 50 years.
+At ASM, we have been leaders in wafer processing technology for more than 50 years.
 From the very start of the semiconductor industry to the present day, we have helped to keep our customers delivering in line with Moore’s Law, by developing ever-more sophisticated technologies that help put more transistors on a single chip.

 Moore’s Law states that the average number of transistors on an integrated circuit or chip will double every 18 to 24 months.
 The law is a fundamental driving force for the industry.
 It is built into the roadmaps – plans for future developments – of all our customers.
 The question is how do we keep making chips more powerful?